VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 **Purpose**: Caches the current set of recommended events for quick display.

 **Usage**: Generated recommendations from the recommendation engine are stored in this list to avoid recalculating recommendations on every page load.
-The list is populated by the `RecommendationEngine` class after analyzing search history and scoring available events.
+The list is populated by the `RecommendationsGenerator` class after analyzing search history and scoring available events.
 Users see these recommendations displayed in a dedicated section on the Events and Announcements page.
 Implementation can be found in `Services/Event/EventService.cs` and `Services/Recommendation/RecommendationsGenerator.cs`.

 ### Linked List